open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-operator/README.md

 ### TLS Certificate Requirement

-In kubernetes, in order for the API server to communicate with the webhook component, the webhook requires a TLS certificate that the apiserver is configured to trust.
+In Kubernetes, in order for the API server to communicate with the webhook component, the webhook requires a TLS certificate that the API server is configured to trust.
 There are three ways for you to generated the required TLS certificate.

   - The easiest and default method is to install the cert-manager and keeps `admissionWebhooks.certManager.enabled` to `true`.
     In this way, cert-manager will generate a self-signed certificate. _See [cert-manager installation](https://cert-manager.io/docs/installation/kubernetes/) for the instruction._
   - You can also provide your own Issuer by configuring the `admissionWebhooks.certManager.issuerRef` value.
 You will need to specify the `kind` (Issuer or ClusterIssuer) and the `name`.
 Noted that this method also requires the installation of cert-manager.
-  - The last way is to manually modify the secret where stores the TLS certificate.
-The name of the secret is `opentelemetry-operator-controller-manager-service-cert` and it is in the namespace where you install the Helm chart (`opentelemetry-operator-system` if you follow our guide).
-TODO: kubectl create secret tls
+  - The last way is to manually modify the secret where the TLS certificate is stored.
+You can either do this before installation or after.
+    - To do this before installation, you don't have to install cert-manager.
+      - Create namespace for the OTEL Operator and the secret
+        ```console
+        $ kubectl create namespace opentelemetry-operator-system
+        ```
+      - Config the TLS certificate
+        ```console
+        $ kubectl apply -f - <<EOF
+          apiVersion: v1
+          kind: Secret
+          metadata:
+            name: opentelemetry-operator-controller-manager-service-cert
+            namespace: opentelemetry-operator-system
+          type: kubernetes.io/tls
+          data:
+            tls.crt: |
+                # your signed cert
+            tls.key: |
+                # your private key
+        ```
+        You can also do this using `kubectl create` command.
+        ```console
+        $ kubectl create secret tls opentelemetry-operator-controller-manager-service-cert \
+            --cert=path/to/cert/file \
+            --key=path/to/key/file \
+            -n opentelemetry-operator-system
+        ```
+    - To do this after installation, you will have to install cert-manager first.
+Once the Operator is ready, you can override the secret by putting your certificate there.
+What you need to do is the same as the second step above.

 ## Add Repository